easydatapy/easydata/docs/advanced.rst

         'discount': 50.05
     }

-As we can see only ``'discount'`` and it's value are returned while ``'price'`` and ``'sale_price'`` item keys and it's values gets deleted, but after they are already passed to item processors in order to be processed.
+As we can see in our result output that only ``'discount'`` and it's value are returned, while ``'price'`` and ``'sale_price'`` item keys with it's values gets deleted, but only after they are already processed by item processors.

 Item method